-The top 25 breakfast sandwiches in Toronto by neighbourhood
+The top 35 breakfast sandwiches in Toronto by neighbourhood

 Schmaltz Appetizing is your ultimate source for bagels, cream cheese and lox.
 Kiva's bagels get upgraded with toppings like house-cured beetroot or lemon dill gravlax and smoked pastrami salmon.

+It's all about morning staples at Sophie's Kitchen.
+Beyond eggs benny and pancakes this restaurant has a breakfast sandwich featuring Canadian bacon, a fried egg, sharp cheddar, tomate and lettuce on a broiche bun.

 Breakfast sandwiches on wood-fired bagels are the specialty at Bagels on Fire.
-There's about 10 different options all appropriate for the a.m. including the classic egg and cheddar sandwich with a choice of bacon or ham.
+There's plenty of different options all appropriate for the a.m. including the classic egg and cheddar sandwich with a choice of bacon or ham.

+Just steps from the entrance to Lansdowne subway station is where you'll find Baddies coffee shop.
+Beyond beverages the cafe serves up some great eats including their Bikkie.
+It's a paprika buttermilk biscuit stuffed with a Japanese cheese omelette, chimichurri and red pepper sauce with the option of a pork and fennel sausage patty.

 The Epicure Shop isn't just a fine foods store, but also the makers of might fine breakfast sandwiches like The Popeye featuring farm fresh eggs, spinach and melted havarti on a bagel, ciabatta bun or English muffin.